Asabeneh/30-Days-Of-Python/26_Day_Python_web/26_python_web.md

 {% endblock %}
 ```

-Request methods, there are different request methods(GET, POST, PUT, DELETE) are the common request methods which allow us to do CRUD(Create Read Update Delete) operation.
+Request methods, there are different request methods(GET, POST, PUT, DELETE) are the common request methods which allow us to do CRUD(Create, Read, Update, Delete) operation.

 In the post, route we will use GET and POST method alternative depending on the type of request, check how it looks in the code below.
 The request method is a function to handle request methods and also to access form data.
 app.py